ht0324/ht0324.github.io/_posts/2024-09-10-exchange-translation.md

 There are largely three types of accommodation for students near UT:

 1. **On-Campus Dormitory:** Dormitories operated by the university.
 Mostly freshmen live here, and there are dormitory dining halls nearby.
-However, the housing prices are very expensive.
+Housing is expensive.
 2. **College Houses:** Co-ops operated by non-profit organizations, which are cheaper as a result.
 3. **Apartment Sublease:** Living alone.
 The monthly rent is expensive, and it's hard to meet people compared to dormitories, so I wouldn't recommend it.